illuminate3/rakko/readme.md

 Also, to Laravel.
 Besides being a "y'all" know a killer framework from Arkansas, but also for making me have to drive on the opposite side of the road again ... or if you rather say, the correct side of the road.

+# License
+The MIT License (MIT)

+Because I'm a rebel at heart ...